Jai Rodriguez: Acting

+In 2025, Rodriguez portrayed the guest role of event planner Pietro on the soap opera The Young and the Restless.
+He debuted on May 28 of that year and appeared initially for four episodes before appearing for another episode in November of that year.
+Rodriguez has said that he loves the soap opera medium, explaining, "I think it's a real acting flex, because you get one take and you move on," he says.
+"People have gotten it down to a science where they're doing their prep, they're coming in, and they know their characters."

 Television hosting

 In 2003, Rodriguez became Queer Eye's resident "Culture Vulture", functioning as the show's expert on the topic of culture, and the show's success brought him increased exposure.
-He was a replacement host for the show's originally-cast culture host, but has been part of Queer Eye since the third episode.
-This show includes five guys, known as the "Fab Five."
-The roles of the "Fab Five" are a grooming guru, food and wine connoisseur, fashion savant, a designer doctor, and a culture vulture.
-The purpose of the show is to create a better sense of fashion, function, and culture between all straight men.
-A very interesting aspect of the show is the chemistry and great casting of the "Fab Five."
-These actors seem like they have been the best of friends since drama camp began back in time.
-However, none of the men knew each other before the show started.
-Since Jai Rodriguez is the youngest guy in the clique by ten years, he is considered to be the unique one.
-He came into the show after it had already begun.
-Also, Jai is the only person of color on the show.
+He was a replacement host for the show's culture host who was originally cast, but has been part of Queer Eye since the third episode.
+This show includes five men who respectively are a grooming guru, food and wine connoisseur, fashion savant, a fashion stylist, and a culture vulture.

-In April 2004, Jai hosted Bravo on With the Show.
+In April 2004, Rodriguez hosted Bravo on with the Show.
 This was a contest on Bravo in which 50 actors and actresses won a trip to New York City to work with Broadway professionals.
-This three-day workshop helped these 10 to 17-year-old teens develop their acting skills.
+This three-day workshop helped these teens develop their acting skills.

 In May 2007, Rodriguez announced he would be appearing as a regular judge on two new reality shows: MTV's Shower Power (an American Idol-type singing contest) and Court TV's The Jury, (a Judge Judy-type show where cases are decided by a panel of celebrity judges).

-On November 3, 2007, Rodriguez started co-hosting (with Daisy Fuentes) a new show, Ultimate Style, on the Style Network.
-The weekly series covers celebrities, fashion, beauty, home and all things related to style.
+On November 3, 2007, Rodriguez started co-hosting Ultimate Style, with Daisy Fuentes, on the Style Network.
+The weekly series covered celebrities, fashion, beauty, home and all things related to style.
 Also in 2007, Rodriguez hosted one season of travel/style show Styleyes on Sí TV.

-Rodriguez also hosted the Animal Planet reality TV show Groomer Has It, which premiered April 12, 2008 on Animal Planet.
+Rodriguez also hosted the TV show Groomer Has It, which premiered April 12, 2008 on Animal Planet.
 He also appears on GSN Live as a sub host.

 Music

 As a singer, Rodriguez has performed on stage and as a recording artist.
 In 2002, he created his own musical cabaret show, titled Monday Night Twisted Cabaret, which ran at New York gay club xl for a year.
-Rodriguez continued to perform Twisted Cabaret on a sporadic basis between 2004–2006.
+Rodriguez continued to perform Twisted Cabaret on a sporadic basis from 2004 to 2006.

 Rodriguez released his first single, "Love Is Good", on the indie record label Arrive at Eleven Productions in March 2003.
 He then recorded his debut album for Airgo Records.
-The first single from the album, Broken, was released on October 4, 2007.
+"Broken", the first single from the album, was released on October 4, 2007.

-Rodriguez appeared as one of the celebrity singers on the Fox reality TV show Celebrity Duets, which premiered August 29.
+Rodriguez appeared as one of the celebrity singers on the TV show Celebrity Duets, which premiered August 29.
 He was eliminated on September 22, 2006.